DevAlone/tagit/README.md

 `./watch.sh`
 4 load `./build/manifest.json` using your favorite browser(Firefox or Chrome)

+# How to build a production version

+1 Clone this repository
+2 install dependencies
+`npm install`
+3 build
+`npm run build`

 # How to contribute

 Just fix/implement what you want and make a pull request.
 Thanks :)